cathalst/FYP-Progress-20102414/progress-log.md

 - Jerry Horgan, 20 years of ICT, networking, systems architecture, and research experience (jerry.horgan@setu.ie)

 ## ----------- SPRINT 2 -----------------------------

+## Week 3
 - Finalise survey, begin distributing it to gathered contacts.
+- Published survey and sent it to all contacts listed.
+- Fiachra and Noel spread it to there own contacts in IT and Cybersecurity

+## Week 4

+- Total of 20 responses on Google forms
+- Connecting with more professionals on Linkedin to reach 40 ASAP

+## ----------- SPRINT 3 ---------------------

+## Week 5

+## Week 6